 Chapter 2: Navigating the Open Banking Landscape

-For many fintech startups — particularly those building products that aggregate financial data, provide credit decisioning, or offer personal financial management features — how Section 1033 develops will directly determine whether their core product category remains viable.
+For many fintech startups — particularly those building products that aggregate financial data, provide credit decisioning, or offer personal financial management features — how Section 1033 ultimately develops will directly determine whether their core product category remains viable.

 The Regulatory History That Created This Situation